nextdreamblue/mongo-migration/README.md

 instances of MongoDB servers.

 It accepts two mongo conections.
-* Specify the hosts on `--from` origin and `--to` destinity hosts
+* Specify the database URI on `--from` origin and `--to` destinity
-* Specify the database `--from-db`  and `--to-db` database names
-* Specify the collection names from `collection-in` and `collection-out`.
+* Specify the collection names from `--in` and `--out`.

     Remember the `collection-out` will be created if does not exist.
 Otherwise will append new data.

 ```
 ./mongo-migration --collection-in origin --collection-out origin_destination --from localhost --to localhost --from-db rdstation_development --to-db rdstation_development